The Best Way to Evaluate Sales Rep Performance

 A further finding is that Millennials "seek an approachable manager," and do not shy away from feedback, but welcome it.
 Managers can actually utilize this character of their Millennial workforce to their advantage, providing that the feedback and coaching they're giving is accurate, of course.

-For Sales Managers who find the latter problems a little too resonant for comfort, there are software options and playbooks available that delineate clear ways to find a solution to sales rep evaluations.
+For Sales Managers who find the latter problems a little too resonant for comfort, there are software options and playbooks available that delineate clear ways to find a solution to performance evaluations for sales representatives.
 From a software standpoint, take a look at Ambition Coaching.

 Top companies like PriceWaterhouseCooper, Lyft, Wayfair, FiveStars, Starwood drive front office revenue and operations via Ambition.
 Ambition creates accountability and recognition for front office teams that value performance-driven culture and transparent operations.